gfmortega/hangman-judge/README.md

 # hangman-judge
 Judge Interactor program for a Hangman contest held for the Ateneo Senior High School Programming Varsity.
 You need to have Java Runtime Environment 8 or higher in order to run this.

-Run the program through the command line/terminal by entering, "java -jar Judge.jar" Then, input the your program's file name and extension when prompted.
+Run the player program through the command line/terminal by entering, `java -jar Judge.jar` Then, input the your program's file name and extension when prompted.
 The following file extensions are supported,

     File Extension          Process Run